aroran1/node-task-manager/guides/UserTaskRelation.md

 - src/routers/task.js

 To create the relation there are 2 ways:
-1. User can store ids of all the tasks user has created
+1. User can store ids of all the tasks user has created ( 1 to multiple relation)
-2. *Individual Task can store ids of the users who have created it*
+2. *Individual Task can store ids of the users who have created it* ( 1 to 1 relation)

 We will be following the option #2 in this example as its a better approach.